Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 It's good to have an RVM installation locally to leave your local system clean(er).

 Fork Diaspora and clone your fork to your local machine.
-There checkout a custom branch for your pod, we'll name it  "heroku" here.
+There checkout a custom branch for your pod, we'll name it  `heroku` here.

     cd diaspora
     git checkout -b heroku origin/master

-To update your Gemfile.lock run
+To update your `Gemfile.lock` run

     DB=postgres bundle --without development test heroku production assets git add Gemfile.lock
     git commit -m "switch Gemfile.lock to pg exclusivly"

-Install the heroku gem:
+Install the `heroku` gem:

     gem install heroku

-Create an app, you must exchange diasporadev here and in all following cases with something unique:
+Create an app, you must exchange `diasporadev` here and in all following cases with something unique:

     heroku apps:create diasporadev